ysyk2021/the-power-of-peer-support-in-workplace-bullying-prevention-building-community-and-connection-among/src/chapter-8-2.md

-Chapter 11: Establishing Key Performance Indicators (KPIs)
+Establishing Key Performance Indicators (KPIs)
 ==========================================================

 Key Performance Indicators (KPIs) are essential for evaluating the effectiveness and impact of a peer support program in workplace bullying prevention.
 This chapter explores the importance of establishing KPIs and provides guidance on defining and measuring success.